YanZuJ/LPGenie/README.md

 ## Important Notes
 - This app uses a WLS Academic Gurobi License which expires on September.
 2024 Replace gurobi.lic with another valid WLS Academic license gurobi.lic to continue using the application after expiry period.
+- This folder includes a UploadTemplateFinal.xlsx which contains test data to upload into the application.

 ## Credits
 - Tan Yan Zu, Joe